nih-fmrif/NIMH_repro_2017_03/_episodes/11-libraries_and_pathlib.md

 ## Working with the pathlib library
 Since we have downloaded a lot of files as part of the metasearch repository we would like to use a library that will allow us to work with these files more efficiently.
-The pathlib library is an ideal library to use for this.
+The pathlib library is ideal for this.
 Let's import from this to start working with paths:

 ~~~
 from pathlib import Path
 ~~~
 {: .python}

-*   For example, to instantiate a new path, give a string as the first argument.
-The string representation of the path object is this name value.
-This example demonstrates printing this string representation for the metasearch repository that you have cloned from github.
+*   We use the Path class in the pathlib library to create Path objects, which we can then use for subsequent processing.
+To create a new path object we provide a name as the first argument.
+This name is a string representation of a path.
+We will create a Path object that represents the directory we downloaded:

 ~~~
 metasearch_dir = Path('metasearch')